 The good news is: You don’t have to be a prisoner of your worries, no matter what is going on in your life.
-Here you’ll learn how to use Four Strategies and related tools to overcome negative thinking, and gain the ability to:
+Here you’ll learn how to use Four Life Strategies and related tools to overcome negative thinking, and gain:

 - PEACE.
 Manage life’s challenges with wisdom, hope, and gratitude–no matter what is going on.

 - CLARITY.
 Discover your true self.
 Fulfill your dreams without limits.

 - CONNECTION.
 Create relationships that blossom and thrive.
 Serve others in their growth.

 What’s pleasantly surprising is that you don’t have to use the Four Strategies or any of the other tools perfectly.
 You merely need to exert a consistent, honest attempt to apply the ones that appeal to you.

 This book shares with you what I’ve learned from my training in psychology, as well as over thirty years of applying tools from recovery programs, cognitive therapy, energy work, scientific literature, and a variety of spiritual teachings.
 I have condensed my insights into four strategies and fifty concrete tools to gain peace of mind and guidance during your troubling times.